okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

    - **Translations**: Customize email template translations.
 See [Add translations](#add-translations).
    - **Language**: Select the default language for the email template.
 See [Add translations](#add-translations).
    - **Subject**: The subject line for the template in the default language.
 You can edit the subject line when the template is in read/write mode.
-   - In the preview window, to see a translation of a customized template, select a language from the drop-down menu.
+   - In the preview window, to see a translation of a customized template, select a language from the dropdown menu.
 See [Add translations](#add-translations).
 1. Click **Edit** to put the editor in read-write mode.
 1. Make changes directly in the editor.
 If you type `$`, `#` or `{`, the editor provides a list of available variables that you can use.
 See [Use Velocity Templating Language (VTL)](#use-velocity-templating-language).
    - Click the full page button to see the code editor in full page mode.